dendrell/react-router-fastify/README.md

 - `createServerRunner` does not manage worker processes itself.
 - The server build module is imported dynamically at runtime.
-- When deploying behind a reverse proxy, set `origin` to the public URL you want route handlers to see.
+- When deploying behind a reverse proxy, set `origin` to the public URL your React Router handlers should use as the request origin.

 ## License